Unusual things to do in London: hidden gems and quirky spots

 I’ve written a few more guides on this blog about special places to see in London.

-No longer a hidden gem, but still a part of London that many tourists haven’t discovered.
+No longer one of the hidden gems in London, but still a part of London that many tourists haven’t been to.

 It’s a super cool place and great for music lovers and foodies.